rethinkdb/rethinkdb-rs/7-developing/elasticsearch.md

 [st]: http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/controlling-stemming.html
 [es]: http://www.elasticsearch.org

-For those applications that need full-text search, we've got you covered.
-We've written a [plugin for Elasticsearch][err] (called a river) that keeps RethinkDB synced up with Elasticsearch's indexes.
+For those applications that need full-text search, we've written a [plugin for Elasticsearch][err] (called a river) that keeps RethinkDB synced up with Elasticsearch's indexes.
 It uses [changefeeds][cf] to push new, updated and deleted documents to Elasticsearch in real-time.
-In addition, it will load existing documents from your RethinkDB tables, so you can get going right away.
+In addition, it loads existing documents from your RethinkDB tables, so you can get going right away.

 [cf]: /docs/changefeeds/

+{% infobox alert %}
+**Warning!** If the RethinkDB river plugin loses connection with the RethinkDB server it's pulling data from, there's no way to guarantee no documents will be lost.
+This should change in the future with improvements to changefeeds, but currently the only way to be sure is to backfill every time, which will still miss deleted documents.

+For now, the plugin works best when backfilling or replicating into Elasticsearch is an option, and when it's all right to risk having some outdated data in the index.
+{% endinfobox %}

 # Venturing into the river